SeanKilleen/hotchocolate/website/src/docs/hotchocolate/v11/performance/automatic-persisted-queries.md

 }
 ```

-* Start the GraphQL server.
+2. Start the GraphQL server.

 ```bash
 dotnet run
 ```

-* Next, let us verify that our server now operates with the new hash provider and the new hash serialization format.
+3. Next, let us verify that our server now operates with the new hash provider and the new hash serialization format.
 For this we will store again a query on the server, but this time our hash string will look like the following: `7f56e67dd21ab3f30d1ff8b7bed08893f0a0db86449836189b361dd1e56ddb4b`.

-**Request**
+`Request`:

 ```bash
 curl -g 'http://localhost:5000/graphql/?query={__typename}&extensions={"persistedQuery":{"version":1,"sha256Hash":"7f56e67dd21ab3f30d1ff8b7bed08893f0a0db86449836189b361dd1e56ddb4b"}}'
 ```

-**Response**
+`Response`:

 ```json
 {